When can I apply?

 Frequently asked questions

-I’ve missed the application window, can I still apply?
+I’ve missed the final application deadline, can I still apply?

 Yes.
 Your application will still be considered.
-Applications placed after the accommodation deadline will be allocated on a first-come-first-served basis (subject to availability) but won’t be guaranteed.
+Applications placed after the final accommodation application deadline will be allocated on a first-come-first-served basis (subject to availability).

 How is my room allocated?